orf/blog-hugo/content/posts/apple-music/index.md

 through... right?

 Nope.
 Nothing.
 Nada.
 Seriously.
-To be clear there is a "recently played" playlist, but if you've been listening to a station then it **only shows that** and not the songs you listened to.
-So very useful.
+To be clear there is a "recently played" playlist, but if you've been listening to a dynamic station then it **only shows that** and not the **actual music you recently played**.
+Wow.
+Very useful.
 I even tried creating a smart playlist in my desktop Apple Music, but this only works with music in your library.

 {{< figure src="screenshot.png" >}}